-We observed the dental treatment rooms, waiting area, reception and toilet were clean, tidy and clutter free.
+We observed the dental treatment rooms, waiting lounges, reception and toilets were clean, tidy and clutter free.
 Clear zoning marked clean from dirty areas in all of the treatment rooms.
 Hand washing facilities including liquid soap and paper towels were available in each of the treatment rooms.
 Hand washing protocols were displayed appropriately in various areas of the practice and bare below the elbow working was observed.

 We examined the facilities for cleaning and decontaminating dental instruments.
-The practice had a dedicated decontamination room where instruments were scrubbed and inspected.
-A dental nurse showed us how instruments were decontaminated.
+The dental nurse showed us how they used the clean and dirty zones in the rooms and demonstrated a good understanding of the correct processes.
 They wore appropriate personal protective equipment including heavy duty gloves while instruments were scrubbed.
 Items were manually cleaned, placed in an ultrasonic bath and an illuminated magnification device was used to check for any debris during the cleaning stages.
 Items were then placed in an autoclave (steriliser).
 Once instruments were sterilised they were placed in pouches and a date stamp indicated how long they could be stored for before the sterilisation became ineffective.

-The autoclaves and ultrasonic bath were checked daily for their performance, for example, in terms of temperature and pressure tests.
+The autoclaves and ultrasonic bath were checked daily, weekly and monthly for their performance, for example, in terms of temperature, pressure and protein tests.
 A log was kept of the results demonstrating that the equipment was working well.

 The drawers and cupboards of the treatment rooms were inspected.
 They were well stocked.
-All of the instruments were placed in pouches and it was obvious which items were for single use as they were clearly labelled.
+Instruments were placed in pouches and it was obvious which items were for single use as they were clearly labelled.
+We noted some loose items in the drawers that needed to be in pouches and when we pointed this out to the staff they responded by correctly replacing the items.
 Each treatment room had the appropriate routine personal protective equipment such as gloves, aprons and eye protection available for staff and patient use.